appetrosyan/appetrosyan.github.io/blog/rants/emacs-lisp.md

 ::: warning
-Of course, one could have started with Mastering Emacs by Jeremy Friesen.
+Of course, one could have started with Mastering Emacs by Mickey Petersen.
 I've only recently read through the book.
 I like it a lot, but it is not particularly accessible.
 It costs money.
 Money that I did not have at the time I was learning my way around Emacs.
 :::

 At some point, the user discovers that there is a graphical user interface to both install packages, as well as customize the ones already loaded into the editor.
 They will not do so quickly, however.